 Nonsurgical Skin Tightening: Pyramid to Success

-External healing devices, a few of which are listed in Table 1 below, apply heat to the surface of the skin for tightening:
+External heating devices, a few of which are listed in Table 1 below, apply heat to the surface of the skin for tightening:

 Table 1.
 Surface heating Devices